 Dr. W was upset too.
 We both thought, wasn’t one seizure enough?

 Sadly, Ronan has had a flurry of seizure activity in recent months.
 Medication has not kept seizures at bay.
-And with every ‘up the dose’ we try, seizures still break through.
+And with every ‘up the dose’ we try, some seizures still break through.

 I’m still learning all that I can about seizure management.
 It can be a very tricky process—some patients respond quickly while others face medication trials, complications, and unfortunate failures.
 Something that I’m keeping an eye on, and fully support is cannabis research and treatment efforts.
 I am reading positive reports and appreciate that people are making their findings public.
 I don’t feel knowledgeable enough on the subject yet to share more than just a hope – I hope that medical marijuana will one day be made available to all who would benefit from it.
 I know several children who could be prime candidates for this type of treatment…my son included.